 Kicking Techniques

 Kicking provides movement and helps maintain body position in water.
+Beginners often develop these skills through structured swimming classes, where instructors help correct body position and movement patterns early.

 Basic kicking skills: